Charleston Area Regional Transportation Authority: History

-In 1997, after learning that SCE&G intended to cease operating buses, the City of Charleston, the City of North Charleston, the Town of Mt.
-Pleasant and Charleston County joined together to create the Charleston Area Regional Transportation Authority (CARTA).
+Over the next few decades, SCE&G sought to reduce bus service and divest itself from the bus system.
+This culminated in negotiations between SCE&G and the City of Charleston in 1996 to transfer responsibility for the bus system to the city.
+In 1997, the City of Charleston, the City of North Charleston, the Town of Mount Pleasant and Charleston County joined together to create the Charleston Area Regional Transportation Authority (CARTA) as a formal political entity.

-From its inception, CARTA has been hampered by insufficient funding it claimed it required to operate effectively.
-The transportation service provider explored many avenues to increase funding over the years but no source provided enough to keep CARTA from making substantial reductions in service.
-CARTA was forced to cease most of its operations in January 2004 and relied on emergency funding from state and federal funding streams to keep it from being liquidated.
-In early November 2004, a half-cent sales tax referendum was passed (following one instance where it failed and another overturned), providing CARTA with the revenue to relaunch many of the services that were eliminated or consolidated due to insufficient funding.
-CARTA even added new routes and services throughout their rebuilding phases, as was the case with the launch of #CARTA Express in January 2007.
-On September 1, 2010, CARTA suffered a budget problem which stranded 22,443 passengers during the day and 40,500 passengers during the night.
+As part of the negotiations between SCE&G and the City of Charleston, SCE&G was to pay for the operation of the CARTA system for seven years.
+During this time, CARTA struggled to find new sources of funding to replace SCE&G's funding.
+A series of half-cent sales tax proposals, which would have provided funding to CARTA, were proposed but shot down in 2000 and 2002.
+As a result, CARTA was forced to reduce service in October 2002 and cease most of its operations in January 2004; during this time, it relied on emergency funding from state and federal funding streams to keep it from being liquidated.
+In early November 2004, a new half-cent sales tax referendum was passed, providing CARTA with the revenue to relaunch many of the services that were eliminated or consolidated due to insufficient funding.
+CARTA even added new routes and services throughout their rebuilding phases, as was the case with the launch of CARTA Express in January 2007.